Orange left arrow graphic.Orange right arrow graphic.

 September

 Drive into the desert for a sunrise viewing of Uluru and light breakfast.
 Take a guided walking tour examining Aboriginal rock art, desert flora, wildlife and the history of this sacred site.
 Return to Uluru for lunch and at leisure.
-Professional visit to community or CPD talk.
 Enjoy a sunset barbeque in the evening.

 3